 It provides a wide range of services — from free medical and dental care, child education to health and nutrition to even parental involvement in the family.

-You must apply for a Head Start or Early Head Start program in your community, closest to where you live.
+To apply for Head Start and Early Head Start, you can contact the program in your community, closest to where you live.
 There are also more than 150 Head Start and Early Head Start programs for American Indian and Alaska Native children.

 Section 8 is a federal housing program assisting the neediest families to afford safe and decent rental housing.
 The program provides vouchers to very low-income families, the elderly, and the disabled to cover a portion of their rent.